janwilmans/proposals/pXXXXR0.md

 # Acknowledgements

 * this proposal came out of a brief twitter-thread with @nliber
-* examples taken from Mustafa Kemal GILOR's stackoverflow post
+* examples taken out of context from Mustafa Kemal GILOR's stackoverflow post

 # References